Calcium and bones

 Your body cannot make calcium.
 The body only gets the calcium it needs through the food you eat, or from supplements.
 If you do not get enough calcium in your diet, or if your body does not absorb enough calcium, your bones can get weak or will not grow properly.

-Your skeleton (bones) are a living organ.
+The bones of your skeleton are a living organ.
 Bones are constantly being remodeled with old bone being resorbed and new bone being formed.
 It takes about 10 years for all the bone in your body to be renewed.
 That is why paying attention to bone health is important in adults and not just in growing children.

 Bone density refers to how much calcium and other minerals are present in a section of your bone.
 Bone density is highest between ages 25 and 35.
 It goes down as you get older.
 This can result in brittle, fragile bones that can break easily, even without a fall or other injury.

-The digestive system is normally very bad at absorbing calcium.
-Most people absorb only 15% to 20% of the calcium they eat in their diet.
+The digestive system normally absorbs only 15% to 20% of the calcium taken in your diet.
 Vitamin D is the hormone that helps the gut absorb more calcium.

 Many older adults have common risks that make bone health worse.
-Calcium intake in the diet (milk, cheese, yogurt) is low.
-Vitamin D levels are low and gut calcium absorption is low.
+Calcium intake in the diet (mainly in milk, cheese, and yogurt) may be low.
+Vitamin D levels may also be low and thus gut calcium absorption is low.
 In many adults, hormonal signals have to take some calcium out of the bones every day to keep blood calcium levels normal.
 This contributes to bone loss.

 Because of this, as you age, your body still needs calcium to keep your bones dense and strong.
 Most experts recommend at least 1,200 milligrams of calcium and 800 to 1,000 international units of vitamin D a day.
 Your health care provider may recommend a supplement to give you the calcium and vitamin D you need.